callumnelson/battle-of-the-books/README.md

 ## Ice Box Features ⏭️

 - [x] Add a library sourced by Google Books API in addition to manually entered tickets
-- [x] Implement a minimax algorithm up to three levels of recursion.
+- [x] Implement the ability to track the books that students are currently reading in addition to finished books tracked through submitted tickets
 - [x] Add sound effects for pieces being played.
-- [x] Additional styling to add to the existing Shakespearean theme.
-- [x] Help modal with gameplay instructions.
+- [x] Add a mobile friendly view
-- [ ] Add pseudo-randomness to AI given multiple moves of equivalent value.
+- [ ] Add dark mode
-- [ ] Add animation to pieces when they are flipped.
+- [ ] Implement 'view only' co-teacher functionality
-- [ ] Add a mobile friendly view.
+- [ ] Enable profile 'impersonation' for users with admin privileges
-- [ ] Add a Dark/light mode toggle.
+- [ ] Add ability to import roster of students from CSV for users with teacher privileges